queezythegreat/arduino-cmake/README.rst

 Feedback
 --------

-**Arduino CMake** is hosted on GitHUB and is availabe at:
+**Arduino CMake** is hosted on GitHUB and is available at:

 https://github.com/queezythegreat/arduino-cmake

-Did you find a bug or would like a specific feature, plase report it at:
+Did you find a bug or would like a specific feature, please report it at:

 https://github.com/queezythegreat/arduino-cmake/issues